rjbs/rjbs.github.io/_posts/2015-05-25-no-wrong-way-to-play.md

 which is a totally okay thing to be true.
 There's plenty of stuff I can't do, even though players might like it, and so I avoid it, because it would be bad.

-The whole thing reminds me of [an episode of Parks and Recreation].
+The whole thing reminds me of [an episode of Parks and Recreation](https://en.wikipedia.org/wiki/Pawnee_Rangers).
 Ron "Mustache Guy" Swanson and Leslie "Amy Poehler" Knope have competing scouting groups.
 Leslie's group focuses on singing songs, baking cookies, and pillow fights.
 Ron's group struggles to build shelter and find something to eat.
 He tells his scouts, "We have one activity planned: not getting killed."
 By the end of the episode, all the scouts in Ron's group have defected to Leslie's, because they don't think Ron's group is fun.
 Leslie wins, Ron loses.

 There is where a lesser show would end, but Parks and Rec is better than that.
 Leslie takes out an ad in the paper, calling for the kinds of kids who *would*